Orthodontics in New Braunfels, TX

-A great-looking smile can boost your self-confidence and have a positive impact on social and professional opportunities.
-Orthodontic treatment is the original smile makeover tool and you’ll be happy to know that you’re never too old to take advantage of it.
-With significant advances in orthodontics, there’s an appliance available to meet everyone’s individual needs, helping them to attain straighter teeth.
+A great-looking smile can boost your child’s self-confidence and have a positive impact on social and professional opportunities.
+Our Orthodontic treatments in New Braunfels is the original smile makeover tool and you’ll be happy to know that our specialists can help your child take advantage of it.
+With significant advances in orthodontics, there’s an appliance available to meet every child’s individual needs, helping them to attain straighter teeth.

 How Do Orthodontic Appliances Work?

 The amazing thing about orthodontics is that it harnesses the body’s natural ability to remodel its own tissue.

 Teeth aren’t fixed rigidly in their supporting bone.
 Instead, they’re held in place by a hammock-like structure called the periodontal ligament, which is very responsive to forces placed on the teeth.

 Orthodontic appliances move our dentition by careful application of light, constant pressure, gently reshaping the bone, and repositioning our bite.

 Benefits of Orthodontics vs. Other Cosmetic Dentistry Options

 When considering your options to straighten your teeth, you may be offered treatments other than an orthodontic route.

 Some common cosmetic dentistry treatments are bonding, veneers, dental crowns, bridges, or even implants.
 While all of these may be possible, they work better for patients who want their teeth to be more aesthetically pleasing.
 These methods provide a nicer-looking smile, but they require irreversible contouring to your natural teeth.